mParticle/docs/src/pages/guides/idsync/components/index.md

 ### Modify a User

 A Modify request is different from an Identity Request, in that it must include the unique mParticle ID for the current user and never returns a new mParticle ID.
-Instead, it instructs mParticle to update the current user&#39;s identities based on the identifying information in the request.
-For example, a modify request might be used to update a user&#39;s email address.
+Instead, it instructs mParticle to update the current user's identities based on the identifying information in the request.
+For example, a modify request might be used to update a user's email address.

 When an Identity request is received, mParticle determines how to respond to the request by referring to your chosen Identity Strategy.

 ## Identity Scope

 mParticle data is organized in three tiers: Organization → Account → Workspace.
 Identity Scope determines how user data is shared between workspaces and accounts under an Organization.
-An Identity Scope is a set of user data in which each user profile and each &#39;known user&#39; identity is required to be unique.
+An Identity Scope is a set of user data in which each user profile and each 'known user' identity is required to be unique.
 Multiple accounts or workspaces under an mParticle Organization can share the same Identity Scope, but a workspace cannot be connected to more than one Identity Scope.
 For some use cases, it might be beneficial for an Organization to maintain more than one Identity Scope.
 For example:

 - Food delivery apps have both customers and couriers as users of their app ecosystem, but analytics requirements for each group are very different.
 Additionally, a courier may also use the app as a customer.
 Storing the data from both roles against the same profile could create confusion.
 By creating a separate Identity Scope for each set of users, data is kept clean and relevant.
 - Large enterprise organization may not yet have a consistent way of identifying users across branches and subsidiaries.
 Creating separate Identity Scopes allow pools of differently identified users to be kept separate.